What Is an ARC Number?

 Closing

 IATA, CLIA, ARC, and TRUE are all accreditation numbers with subtle, and sometimes not-so-subtle, differences.
-Hopefully, my series of posts on what an ARC number is, travel agency accreditation options, and "What Is a CLIA Number" is will help you navigate the murky waters of travel ID numbers!
+Hopefully, we've helped you navigate the murky waters of travel ID numbers!

 *Editor’s Note: This post was originally published March 21, 2012, and was completely updated and revamped on publish date listed above.